HyVar/gentoo_to_mspl/README.md

 This tool, being a prototype in a research project, has many limitations and most probably bugs
 - As previously discussed, the installation and error messages could greatly be improved.
   However, this would require a lot of engineering work.
+- Currently, HyPortage always generates a `package.use` file, even if it is not necessary (.e.g, when the `use` exploration modality is not activated), and does not generate a `package.accept_keywords` nor a `package.unmask` file when it should.
+  This limitation can be solved quickly.
 - This tool does not consider the different stages of package installation, and merges together the dependencies, the runtime dependencies and the p-dependencies.
 - This tool does not manage the order of package installation/removal.
 For instance, to install gnome, our tool